CityWebConsultants/Iris/readme.md

 To log in to the administration system, visit /admin or /login and type in your access details.

+### Logging out

+To log out, either visit /logout or hit the logout button on the administration toolbar.

 ### The user entity

 The user entity is a fieldable entity like any other, except for the password field (which is hashed and stored securely in the database), and a roles field where users can be given roles to allow various permissions.